 There have been many celebrated warships in Britain’s naval history but HMS Victory can justifiably claim to be the most famous of them all.
 Having served as Vice-Admiral Lord Nelson’s flagship at the Battle of Trafalgar, she has become one of the UK’s most-loved visitor attractions.

 "This is a must visit, living history.
 The guide was knowledgeable and able to answer all questions put to him.
 How so many men lived, worked, fought in such a small space is amazing."
 Alan, Solihull

-Visit HMS Victory and see the spot where Vice-Admiral Lord Nelson fell, get the chance to meet Captain Hardy and find out about life onboard with our audio tour guide.
+Visit HMS Victory and see the spot where Vice-Admiral Lord Nelson fell, get the chance to meet Captain Hardy and find out about life onboard.

 Start your own naval adventure and book tickets to see HMS Victory and our other attractions with our Annual All Attraction ticket.
 Visit the HMS Victory Museum and see artifacts from the ship.

 HMS Victory is currently undergoing a 13 year, £35million conservation project, with experts from fields such as timber preservation, shipbuilding, rigging, conservation, engineering and heritage.
 This is an exciting time for the ship.
 The most obvious sign of the project is that her masts have been temporarily removed, and visitors are also able to see first hand some of the work that is being carried out on board to save HMS Victory for future generations to enjoy.